IamAdiSri/IamAdiSri/README.md

 ## 👨‍💻 What I've Been Up To Recently

+= Joined AWS on the Amazon Linux team, working on security, packaging and a bunch of cool stuff.
+(December 2024)
 - Presented my work on lookup free unicasting and in-network computation at the IEEE 802 Plenary Session, 2024 held at Denver, CO.
 - Awarded the AI-First prize at the Dropbox Hack Week '23 for building an LLM powered natural language search.
 - DevOps Engineering Intern @ Dropbox, for Summer '23.